Your Six-Week Postpartum Care Plan: A Daily Guide for New Moms

 Day 5: Give yourself a facial massage as you wash your face… or just wash your face.

 Day 6: Order something for yourself.
-New parents order baby items every other day, okay maybe even every day.
-Get a little something for you, it doesn’t have to be a big purchase, just something that will make you smile.
+New parents order baby items constantly.
+Get a little something for you.
+It doesn’t have to be a big purchase, just something that will make you smile.

-Day 7: Write something.
-Write down your favorite moment from the last week or your worst moment of the day.
+Day 7: Journal.
+Jot down your favorite moment from the last week or your worst moment of the day.
 Write a message of encouragement to yourself or just write your baby’s name down and see what comes next.
 Your postpartum care plan should help get your mind working in creative as well as practical ways.

 5 Weeks Postpartum: Shift some focus to your needs